 Overall, a mixed-method approach50 was followed in this study i.e., the quantitative data of literacy, numeracy, SEL and core girl background survey (refer to table 8); and qualitative data of focus group discussions and interviews (refer to table 9) were analyzed in the light of research questions (refer to table 2).
 The emerging themes from quantitative datasets such as performance in literacy and numeracy, teaching quality, reasons of absentees, physical environment of learning center, SEL activities and transition plans for future etc. were also analyzed with to the help of qualitative data.
-Additionally, relevant findings from qualitative data were added to the appropriate sections of the report.
-All of the quantitative and qualitative data was analyzed in SPSS and MS Excel.
+Additionally, relevant findings from qualitative data was analyzed in SPSS and MS Excel.